 Know the explanation of the meaning of The Chariot Card, what it indicates when it goes up or down, and its possible application to the various facets of your life and day-to-day issues.

-The Chariot or The Carriage, is Card VII of the Major Arcana of the Tarot of Marseille.
-It symbolizes restlessness, anguish, but also self-confidence and action.
-Know the meaning of the Card The Chariot in the Tarot, what it indicates when it comes out of the right, backwards or combined with other Cards and its possible application to the various facets of life and day-to-day problems.
+The Chariot, or The Carriage, is Card VII of the Major Arcana of the Tarot of Marseille.
+It symbolizes restlessness and anguish, but also self-confidence and action.
+Know the meaning of the Card The Chariot in the Tarot, what it indicates when it comes out of the right, backward, or combined with other Cards, and its possible application to the various facets of life and day-to-day problems.

 The figure and The Symbiology of the Card The Chariot in the Tarot of Marseille

 - Keywords: Character, restlessness, anguish, self-confidence, action, diligence, willpower, honesty, restlessness, perseverance.

 - Key expressions: Getting in control of what you feel and think, being pushed in two opposite directions, learning to stay on the right track, sexual prowess, being successful, determination to win at all costs, desire for victory and conquest, living great adventures and the ability to take risks, take control of life and one’s own destiny, mental and physical travel.